The Realm Online: Gameplay

-The Realm Online uses turn-based combat, which makes it different from other MUDs of its generation, and is convenient for players with a bad Internet connection. it has been credited to be the first virtual world to use instances, with every battle taking place in a special room outside of the open world.
+Players gain experience points and levels by fighting enemies and earn build points that are spent on magic and weapon skill levels.
+The Realm Online uses turn-based combat, which makes it different from other MUDs of its generation, and is convenient for players with a bad Internet connection.
+Sierra highlighted the game's interoperability with third-party accessibility software for disabled players.
+It has been credited to be the first virtual world to use instances, with every battle taking place in a special room outside of the open world.